JimberSoftware/docs/company/customers/customers.md

 ![overview_customer.png](/overview_customer.png ':size=800')

 > [!NOTE]
-> A newly created customer has no assest to show yet.
+> A newly created customer has no assets to show yet.

 ## Edit Customer
 Customers can be edited by clicking on the![pencil_2.png](/icon_edit.png ':size=35;35') icon next to their name.